Signs of Being Under Federal Investigation

 What Steps Must You Follow to Protect Your Rights?

 One of the critical things to do immediately after learning that you or your company is being investigated is to find a government investigations attorney that also understands federal government contracting and the substantive legal issues involved in your case.
-Having a lawyer that specializes in federal cases involving government procurement fraud issues will make the difference in having a strong defense versus a weak case.
+Having a lawyer who specializes in federal cases involving government procurement fraud issues will make the difference in having a strong defense versus a weak case.

 - Never speak to anyone about the investigation including family members and coworkers.